Deploy Infinite Scale on the Hetzner Cloud

 • Each upgrade consists of a set of commands:

-sudo docker compose stop \
+sudo docker compose down \

 sudo docker compose pull \